google/go-cloud/samples/tutorial/README.md

 ```

 The important point here is that in spite of the differences in setup for GCS
 and S3, the result is the same: we have a pointer to a `blob.Bucket`.
-It's hard
-to understate how powerful it is to have one type that can be used across
+Provided
-clouds.
-Provided we go through the setup, once we have a `blob.Bucket` pointer,
+we go through the setup, once we have a `blob.Bucket` pointer, we may design our
-we may design our system around that type and prevent any cloud specific
+system around that type and prevent any cloud specific concerns from leaking
-concerns from leaking throughout our application code.
-In other words, by using
+throughout our application code.
+In other words, by using `blob.Bucket` we avoid
-`blob.Bucket` we avoid being tightly coupled to one cloud provider.
+being tightly coupled to one cloud provider.

 With the setup done, we're ready to use the bucket connection.
 Note, as a design
 principle of Go Cloud, `blob.Bucket` does not support creating a bucket and